Rebekah Vardy thanks firefighters after blaze destroys home gym

 According to reports, the blaze broke out at the home gym in an outbuilding of the Vardys’ house near Grantham, Lincolnshire.

-Firefighters are said to have been called by builders at around 3.20pm on Thursday and police also attended.
+Firefighters are said to have been called by builders at around 3.20pm on Thursday (19 January).
+Police also attended the scene.

 There were no reports of injuries, and the blaze is thought to have been started by an electrical fault.